jegramos/laravel-rest-api-starter-kit/README.md

 - In the **.env** file, update the **APP_NAME**, **APP_URL**, the **DB_** variables, and the MAIL variables if you decide to use a different test mailing service or account.
 You may also change the **SPA_RESET_PASSWORD_URL** if you're spinning a different URL for your SPA.
 - Locate your **php.ini** file and change the value **upload_max_filesize** to **8M**.
 See this [guide](https://devanswers.co/ubuntu-php-php-ini-configuration-file/) if you're having trouble finding the directory of your php.ini file
 - Run the command `composer install`  to install all the project and dev dependencies
-- Save the **.env** file and run the command `php artisan key:generate`
+- Run the command `php artisan app:init` to initialize the project.
+This will run:
-- Run the command `php artisan migrate` to create all the necessary tables of the database
+  - App key generation
-- Run the command `php artisan db:seed --class=RbacSeeder` to populate the database with user roles and permissions.
-See *database/seeders/RbacSeeder.php*
+  - DB migrations
-- You may now run `php artisan serve` to serve the API locally.
-Use [Postman](https://www.postman.com/downloads/) and this [documentation](https://google.com) for testing the endpoints
+  - DB Seeders
 ## Tools ready for you
-- `php artisan fixer:style` Runs a [code styler](https://github.com/stechstudio/Laravel-PHP-CS-Fixer) for consistency and generate [IDE helper PHP Docs](https://github.com/barryvdh/laravel-ide-helper).
+- `php artisan app:styler` Runs a [code styler](https://github.com/stechstudio/Laravel-PHP-CS-Fixer) for consistency and generate [IDE helper PHP Docs](https://github.com/barryvdh/laravel-ide-helper).
 See the command at `app/Console/Commands/StyleFixer.php`
 - `php artisan user:create` Create a user with role.
 See the command at `app/Console/Commands/CreateUser.php`
 - Running `composer install`, `composer update`, `git commit` will trigger automated tasks specified in `grumphp.yml`